howtographql/howtographql/content/frontend/react-relay/7-subscriptions.md

 ### What are GraphQL Subscriptions?

 GraphQL subscriptions allow you to add event-based realtime functionality to your app.
 A client can _subscribe_ to specific events that are happening on the server-side.
-Then, whenenever that event actually happens, the server will send the corresponding data over to the client.
+Then, whenever that event actually happens, the server will send the corresponding data over to the client.

 Events usually refer to mutations, so typically we're talking about events where data was created, updated or deleted.